 Files in the trashbin will be deleted after 90 days - no matter how much quota you have used so far.
-After 90 days it is not possible to restore any file from Deleted-Files-Folder any more.
+After 90 days it is not possible to restore any file from the Deleted-Files-Folder any more.

-The limit of a folder to be download is 1GB.
-The reason is, that this fills up the hardisk on the webserver with a temporary file and we do not have enough space to support a higher ammount of data.
+The limit of a folder to be downloaded is 1GB.
+The reason is, that this fills up the hardisk on the webserver with a temporary file and we do not have enough space to support a higher amount of data.
 Usually you only need this if you want to share a whole folder once with somebody who does not have SWITCHdrive.
 For that purpose we recommend SWITCHfilesender (Zip the folder and send it).

 The synchronization depends on the number and size of the files to synchronize.
 Also the speed of your Internet connection and the load of the SWITCHdrive-Servers are factors that can slow down synchronization.

 Such an error message indicates that you are probably using an out of date desktop client for SWITCHdrive.
 Please go to the SWITCHdrive web page https://help.switch.ch/drive/downloads/ and install the latest desktop client.

 By some rare occasion you may get to see the following message:

 SWITCHdrive detected, that the some of your local files have a wrong timestamp, which could be caused by a user who has restored a local folder which wa shared with you or by a restore operation inside a SWITCHdrive data center.
 No need to worry, you still have your most recent version of the files stored locally on your computer!

 However, if SWITCHdrive would continue normally, some of your files would be replaced by an older version, which would be wrong in nearly all cases.
 That is why we recommend to click on the default option "Keep Local Files as Confict".